-A phase III clinical trial (VISER 1) evaluated the combination of 600 mg taribavirin together with PEG-IFN α-2b compared to weight-adapted ribavirin.
-Rates of anemia were strongly reduced in the taribavirin group (5% versus 24%, defined as Hb<10g/dl).
+A phase III clinical trial (VISER 1) evaluated the combination of 600 mg taribavirin together with PEG-IFN $\alpha$ -2b compared to weight-adjusted ribavirin.
+Rates of anemia were strongly reduced in the taribavirin group (5% versus 24%, defined as Hb <10g/dl) (Benhamou 2009).
 However, SVR rates were significantly lower in the taribavirin arm.
-A second trial (VISER 2) evaluated the combination of taribavirin 600 mg twice daily with PEG-IFN α-2a in an equivalent study design (Poordad 2008).
-Rates of anemia and SVR were comparable to those obtained from VISER 1.
-Because a retrospective study analysis of VISER 1 and 2 indicated that higher plasma levels of taribavirin are associated with higher SVR rates, a subsequent trial evaluating weightadapted taribavirin doses has recently been initiated.
-Interim results from this study reveal comparable antiviral efficacy of taribavirin and ribavirin (Gish 2007).
+A second trial (VISER 2) evaluated the combination of taribavirin 600 mg twice daily with PEG-IFN $\alpha$ -2a in an equivalent study design (Poordad 2008).
+Rates of anemia and SVR were comparable to those seen in VISER 1.
+Because a retrospective study analysis of VISER 1 and 2 indicate that higher plasma levels of taribavirin are associated with higher SVR rates, a subsequent trial evaluating body weight-adjusted taribavirin (20, 25, 30 mg/kg body weight) doses was performed.
+RVR, EVR and SVR rates as well as safety and tolerability between taribavirin 25 mg/kg and ribavirin were comparable in this trial with the exception of a significantly lower rate of anemia (16% versus 33%) in the taribavirin arm (Poordad 2008).
+Phase III studies have been initiated and taribavirin may be a good partner in STAT-C regimens.